flu0r1ne/gpt-chat-cli/README.md

 [gpt-3.5-turbo-0301] Hello!
 How can I assist you today?
 ```

-For a single completion, an initial message can be specified as the first positional:
+For a single completion, an initial message can be specified as the first positional argument:

 ```text
 $ gpt-chat-cli "In one sentence, who is Joseph Weizenbaum?"